dbuteau/science-microformat/README.md

 - 0: a study not pair checked or poorly documented or poorly documented meta-analysis
 - 1: a study containing verifiable facts, or poorly documented meta-analysis
 - 2: a well documented and pair checked study
 - 3: a meta-analysis really well documented

 In the following the credibility score will be noted CS.
-It will be calculated depending of presence and quality of contents given in following microformat Unless contrary is mentioned, every publication start at CS=0 for calculation
+It will be calculated depending of presence and quality of contents given in following microformat.
+Unless contrary is mentioned, every publication start at CS=0 for calculation

 ## Proposed Microformat